britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 This document defines a threat model for hypercookie injection and hypercookie coercion attacks, catalogs protocol features that may be used to achieve them, and provides guidance for defeating these attacks, with an analysis of protocol features that are disabled by the proposed defeat mechanism.

-The relative ease of injecting metadata for attackers on path, and trivial combination of metadata injection attacks, makes these attacks impractical to defend against unless transport layer headers are cryptographically integrity protected.
+The deployment of firewalls that detect and reject abuse of protocol features can help, but the relative ease of injecting metadata for attackers on path, and trivial combination of metadata injection attacks, leads to a recommendation to add cryptographic integrity protection to transport layer headers to defend against injection attacks.

-tl;dr: everything is ruined.
+tl;dr: at least with respect to the present state of the transport protocol stack, everything is ruined.

 --- middle